NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 ### Authority to Proceed Decision Gate (ATP DG)

-The Authority to Proceed Decision Gate (AtP DG) is a focused review of the inital project documentation to determine the solution project’s readiness to proceed from Pre-Formulation to Formulation and document the decision.
+The Authority to Proceed Decision Gate (AtP DG) is a focused review of the initial project documentation to determine the solution project’s readiness to proceed from Pre-Formulation to Formulation and document the decision.
 (SNWG MO Program Plan 12.2.1.6)

 *The pre-formulation phase of a solution project starts after NASA learns about proposed SNWG activities in OMB’s funding request.
 Projects begin at this stage, but budget and scope adjustments can still be made until NASA receives and distributes funds (at the start of the fiscal year) and the project enters the formulation phase.
 Initiating solution projects at this stage allows pre-formulation activities to be carried out so that funds can be distributed to solution projects as soon as possible.*